avanisah/donation-management-system/README.md

-To run the complete application on any machine, you can follow these detailed instructions and add them to your README file:
+To run the complete application on any machine, you can follow these detailed instructions:

 ---